AMERICA: BORN BANKRUPT

 Moses Brown had been fighting his own war.
 He was battling the Blackstone.
 With a 450 foot drop over a 46-mile course — an average drop of about 10 feet per mile — the Blackstone River is a powerhouse.
 Not a wide river, its sharp drop combined with its narrowness and meandering path give it much more energy than a river of this size would normally generate.

 America had her welcome mat out in those days.
-We needed more people and especially people with industrial skills.
+We needed people — especially those with industrial skills.
 We weren’t picky.
-All immigrants were welcomed.
-This turned out to be a stroke of luck for Moses Brown.
+All immigrants were welcome.
+This was a stroke of luck for Moses Brown.

 In December 1789, Samuel Slater — a new immigrant from England — began working for Brown.
 Slater had spent years working at an English textile mill.
 He recognized that Brown’s machinery was never going to work.
 Slater had fine engineering skills.
 In under a year, he’d redesigned and built a working mill on the Blackstone River.